 So you want to rule the world.
 Your too smart to sit in that cubicle anymore listening to some moron drone on about TPS reports.
 That neighbors dog has left landmines on your lawn for the last time.
 Your office just isn’t Evil enough.
-Well then it’s time to join the league of mad engineers.
+Well then it’s time to become a mad engineer.
 We don’t have a 401k or retirement plan so don’t ask.
 What we do offer is a crash course in maniacal laughter and blueprints for sharks with lasers on their heads.
 To join us though you need to do a few initiation tasks,that when finished will prove your ready.

 Step One Plan out your own Evil project.

 Most of us mad engineers fall short due to poor planning.
 Some because they left their plans in a public place or on that World Wide Web all the young kids use today.
 Stop that!
 What self respecting evil genius ever planned anything with his thumbs.
 Put that tablet or stupidly huge phone away and get a proper notebook.
 I prefer ones made with the lovely skin of Moles(moleskin no moles were harmed in the making of my evil empire), as they tend to be very sturdy but if that’s out of your evil budget any old notebook will do.
 A good (Puns) notebook will never let you down.
 Not like Igor over here.
 “Yells” Put the eye back in his head and get back to work!
 Good help is so hard to find these days.
 Where was I. Oh yes notebooks.
 Keeping one handy for ideas is a great way to make sure things get done.
 Keep one handy for any project that way you can see how the idea has evolved or gone off course.
 They burn easy too so when the villagers storm your lair you can toss them in the hearth and burn any evidence.